mbensmida/sphinx-poc/docs/Chat.rst

 -  Remove members by clicking the corresponding |image35|.

- .. note::The list that appears after clicking on |image36| contains the list
+ .. note:: The list that appears after clicking on |image36| contains
-			of actions that you can make on the chat room.
+			the list of actions that you can make on the chat room.

 			Only the chat room creator is able to edit the room.

 .. _Chat-room-user-list: